 A gentle drum-drying process captures the nutrients created during fermentation.
 The dehydrated fermentate no longer contains any active yeast thanks to the fermentation process.

-Instead, the finished whole-food yeast fermentate helps strengthen your immune system to help you fight any issues with yeast.
+Instead, the finished whole-food yeast fermentate helps aupport your immune system to help you fight any issues with yeast in a normal way.

 Adults, as a dietary supplement, take 1 to 2 capsules daily.